-- Operationally, the quality of the cores recovered using the XCB system was surprisingly good with high recovery and relatively minor disturbance (biscuiting), which is attributed to the use of a PDC bit and cutting shoe. - A ~350 m Holocene-middle Miocene spliced sedimentary sequence (14 Ma) was recovered (Figure F15), nearly twice the age (7 Ma; late Miocene) predicted from the interpretation of the seismic profiles. - The occurrence of convoluted banded sediment interpreted as slumps was found in all the holes at the same stratigraphic position, indicating slope instability associated with possible sea level fluctuations or tectonic activity.
+- The occurrence of convoluted banded sediment interpreted as slumps was found in all the holes at the same stratigraphic position, indicating slope instability associated with possible sea level fluctuations or tectonic activity.
 Slumped intervals were carefully noted by sedimentologists and can be recognized by the low-amplitude signal of physical properties measurements.
-Although the occurrence of slumps interrupts the stratigraphic section, many continuous intervals, suitable for paleoclimate studies, are identified (Figure F15). - The Pliocene sequence at Site U1586 is remarkably complete and unaffected by slumping.
-Sediments are marked by very strong cyclic variations in color and other physical properties (MS and NGR), which are dominated by an apparent precession signal and offer much promise for developing an orbitally tuned age model and correlating to Mediterranean sequences (Figure F16). - A serendipitous finding was an exceptionally high peak in MS that was detected at the same stratigraphic interval in all the holes.
+Although the occurrence of slumps interrupts the stratigraphic section, many continuous intervals, suitable for paleoclimate studies, are identified (Figure F16). - The Pliocene sequence at Site U1586 is remarkably complete and unaffected by slumping.
+Sediments are marked by very strong cyclic variations in color, MS, and NGR, which are dominated by an apparent precession signal and offer much promise for developing an orbitally tuned age model and correlating to Mediterranean sequences (Figure F17). - A serendipitous finding was an exceptionally high peak in MS that was detected at the same stratigraphic interval in all the holes.
 The sediments were found to contain abundant metallic particles, some of which are spherical and interpreted to be of cosmic origin.
 The estimated age of the layer is 3.6 Ma by correlation of the color reflectance signal to precession and the identification of the Gilbert-Gauss polarity reversal boundary.